jadecobra/python_tdd_exercises/source/functions.rst

 * :ref:`constant functions<test_constant_function>` always return the same thing
 * functions_ return :ref:`None` by default

+:ref:`How many questions can you answer after going through this chapter?<questions about functions>`

 ----

 :ref:`Click Here to see the code from this chapter<functions: tests and solutions>`